mattiaspaul/ChasingClouds/README.md

 - [x] Base model(s) (pth) and code for inference
 - [x] TRE evaluation (without visualisation)
 - [x] Binaries for inference with Adam instance optimisation
+- [x] Source code for DiVRoC
-- [ ] Source code for DiVRoC distance/regularisation
+- [ ] Source code for distance/regularisation incl. training
 - [ ] More models and DiVRoC ablations
 - [ ] Visualisation and training code